 The warrants are classified as liabilities because they are exercisable into shares of redeemable convertible preferred stock.
 On each measurement date, we utilized a Black-Scholes option pricing model to determine the fair value of the warrants and utilized various valuation assumptions based on available market data and other relevant but observable factors.
 Expected volatility for our redeemable convertible preferred stock was determined based on an analysis of the historical volatility of a representative group of guideline public companies, because there is currently no market for our stock and, therefore, a lack of market-based company-specific historical and implied volatility information.
 The expected term reflects the remaining contractual term of the warrants.
 The assumed dividend yield is based upon our expectation of not paying dividends in the foreseeable future.
 The risk-free rate is based upon the U.S. Treasury yield curve in effect at the valuation date, commensurate with the remaining contractual life of the warrants.
 The fair value of the underlying preferred shares was determined by management, with the assistance of a third-party valuation specialist, using a hybrid valuation method, which includes a weighted analysis of two scenarios.
-The first scenario is based on the completion of an initial public offering utilizing a market approach and a backsolve to a recent financing event, depending on the proximity of the financing event to the measurement date.
+The first scenario is based on the completion of an initial public offering utilizing a market approach and the second scenario is based on remaining privately held utilizing either an income approach or a weighted-average of an income approach and a backsolve to a recent financing event, depending on the proximity of the financing event to the measurement date.
 The assumption regarding our probability of completing an initial public offering is the primary contributing factor to the changes in fair value of the common stock.
 See Note 2 to our consolidated financial statements appearing elsewhere in this prospectus for further details on the changes of the probability of completing an initial public offering.